-Fluids regularly escape from blood into body tissue.
-The lymphatic system is a network of tubes throughout the entire body that drains this fluid (called lympha) from tissues and empties it once again into the blood stream.
+Fluids regularly leave the blood to enter the body tissues.
+The lymphatic system is a network of tubes throughout the entire body that drains this fluid (called lymph) from tissues, and returns it back to the blood stream.
 Fluid retention (edema) is caused by fluid that is not eliminated from tissues.
 Let’s take a look at how we can fight fluid retention with cucumber.

 There are a wide ranges of causes for fluid retention.
 These can include reactions to heat, high salt consumption, and hormones related to the menstrual cycle.
 However, if you suspect that you are suffering with fluid retention, it’s important not to self-medicate.
 Instead, you should consult with your physician for a professional diagnosis.
-Edema could be a symptoms of serious illnesses, including anything related to the heart, kidneys or liver.
+Edema could be a symptom of an underlying serious illness, including conditions related to the heart, kidneys or liver.

 Symptoms of fluid retention

-- Rapid weight gain in just a few days or weeks.
+- Rapid weight gain, sometimes in just a few days or weeks.

 - Inexpiable weight fluctuations.

-- When pressing on the skin, the indentation could remain for several seconds after release (pitting edema)
+- When pressing on the skin, the indentation can remain for several seconds after release (pitting edema).

-- In other cases, the skin could bleed when touched (non pitted edema)
+- In other cases, the skin can bleed when touched (non pitted edema).

 Cucumbers are not only a great ally in the fight against fluid retention, but they only contain approximately 45 calories.
-A glass of water with a cucumber slice in it would be a great substitute for sodas or energy drinks.
+A glass of water with a cucumber slice in it, makes a great substitute for sodas or energy drinks.
 This could potentially reduce your daily calorie consumption by 150 calories.

-As soon as the cucumber hits your water, some of its nutrients start to mix with it.
-Cucumbers are low in calories and high in water, with perfect components for preventing edema.
-You could use cucumbers in this way as a primary ingredient for flavoring water, which will help any excess liquid in your body.
+As soon as the cucumber slice enters the water, some of its nutrients start to mix with it.
+Cucumbers are low in calories and high in water.
+They also contain the perfect components for preventing edema.
+You could use cucumbers as a primary ingredient for flavoring water, which will help to drain any excess liquid in your body.

-Cucumber water is also a Diuretic, which means it can help with fluid retention.
-This is one of the most common causes of weight gain.
-However, it also contains vitamin C, which could help protect against immune system deficiencies, cardiovascular disease, prenatal health problems, problems with the eyes and even wrinkles on skin: vitamin K, which helps blood coagulate, and keeps bones strong; vitamin A, which is key for good vision, a healthy immune system, and cellular growth; potassium, which could reduce cholesterol and high blood pressure; iron, which provides oxygen to blood cells; calcium promotes growth in Bones; and much more.
+Cucumbers are a diuretic, which means they can fight fluid retention- one of the most common causes of weight gain.
+However, it also contains vitamin C, which can help to protect against immune system deficiencies, cardiovascular diseases, prenatal health problems, problems with the eyes and even wrinkles on the skin.

-Of course, the amount of these properties depends on how many pieces you put in your water.
+Of course, the amount of nutrients that your body receives, will depend on how much cucumber you put in your water.
 The more cucumber slices you use to fight fluid retention, the more nutrients you will receive.
 Fight fluid retention by using one cucumber per 2 liters of water.
 We advise drinking those two liters of water throughout the day.